University-of-Delaware-IT-ESCS-SysEng/Google-Drive-Simple/README.md

 ## Configuration

-At this time, the path to a set of authorized credentials is required.
+At this time, the path to a set of authorized credentials can be used or you can follow the basic application setup steps above.
-Set the path in the `sa_app/our_auth.py` module.
+This document will not cover how to create credentials that allow impersonation.
+If you use GAM, for instance, those credentials would work.
+Set the path in the `sa_app/our_auth.py` module if you want to use credentials that allow impersonation.
 These would be credentials similar to what you use to run **GAM**, for instance.

-Later on today, most likely, I will add code that allows for local authentication so that those of you who do not want to supply privileged keys will not need to.
-Of course, you will then need to be able to login to the accounts under test.
+If you do not set such credentials, you must run the program locally and will be prompted to authorization the application on your web browser.

+The default distribution assumes authorized credentials, so change the path for `KEYS` to `''` in the `sa_app/our_auth.py` module.

 ## Running the programs